tarunbalajiks/Venue/README.md

 ## 🧠 Overview

-**VenueVerse** is an *Agentic AI* system that autonomously reasons through venue data — capacities, amenities, accessibility, and policies — to recommend the **most optimal venue** for a given event scenario.
+**V.E.N.U.E** is an *Agentic AI* system that autonomously reasons through venue data — capacities, amenities, accessibility, and policies — to recommend the **most optimal venue** for a given event scenario.

 It combines:
 - 🧩 **Neo4j Knowledge Graph** — structured venue–amenity–policy relationships